Your computer shuts down and you receive following error followed by a soft boot interval:

 Scan for Boot Sector Virus

-Your computer is likely infected by a boot-sector virus.
+A boot-sector virus likely infects your computer.
 These viruses typically infect boot files that load your operating system.
 Disinfect your PC using a reliable Antivirus software.
 Make sure the database is up-to-date.

 Perform HDD Volume Repair